Eastern Bloc: Dissolution

 Even before the Eastern Bloc's last years, all of the countries in the Warsaw Pact did not always act as a unified bloc.
 For instance, the 1968 invasion of Czechoslovakia was condemned by Romania, which refused to take part in it.
 Albania withdrew from the Pact, and the Eastern Bloc altogether, in response to the invasion.
 In Cambodia, communist rule ended in 1992 and monarchy was restored in 1993.

-The only surviving communist states are China, Vietnam, Cuba and Laos.
+The only surviving communist states are China, Cuba, Laos, North Korea, and Vietnam.
 Their state-socialist experience was more in line with decolonization from the Global North and anti-imperialism towards the West instead of the Red Army occupation of the former Eastern Bloc.
-Syria is still led by the same neo-Ba'athist leadership as during the Cold War, though it was not a Marxist–Leninist state.
 The five states all adopted economic reforms to varying degrees.
-China and Vietnam are usually described as more state capitalist than the more traditionalist Cuba and Laos.
-The exception is North Korea, where all references to Marxism-Leninism in its nationalist ideology of Juche were gradually eliminated.
-This was previously the case in Kazakhstan fellow post-Soviet states until 2022, Uzbekistan until 2016, Turkmenistan until 2006, Kyrgyzstan until 2005, Azerbaijan and Georgia until 2003, Armenia until 1998, Moldova until 1997, Ukrainia and Belarus until 1994, Tajikistan until 1992.
+China and Vietnam are usually described as more state capitalist than the more traditionalist Cuba, Laos, and North Korea.
+This was previously the case in Kazakhstan until 2022, Uzbekistan until 2016, Turkmenistan until 2006, Kyrgyzstan until 2005, Azerbaijan and Georgia until 2003, Armenia until 1998, Moldova until 1997, Ukrainia and Belarus until 1994, Tajikistan until 1992.
 All presidents of post-Soviet Russia were members of the Communist Party of the Soviet Union (Boris Yeltsin before 1990, Vladimir Putin and Dmitry Medvedev before 1991).
-Azerbaijan is an authoritarian dominant-party state and North Korea is a totalitarian one-party state led by the heirs of their Eastern Bloc leaders, yet both have officially eliminated mentions of communism from their constitutions.
+Azerbaijan is an authoritarian dominant-party state yet it has officially eliminated mentions of communism from its constitution.

 Legacy

 Aftermath

-An estimated 7 million premature deaths took place in the former USSR after it collapsed, with around 4 million in Russia alone.
-Russia experienced the largest drop in life expectancy during peacetime in recorded history after the fall of the USSR.
-Poverty skyrocketed after the fall of the USSR; by the end of the 1990s, the number of people living below the international poverty line went from 3% in 1987–88 to 20%, or around 88 million people.
-Only 4% of the region lived on $4 a day or less before the USSR dissolved, but by 1994, this number skyrocketed to 32%.
-Crime, alcohol use, drug use and suicides all skyrocketed after the fall of the Eastern Bloc.
-The GDP fell as much as 50% in some republics during the 1990s.
-By 2000, Russia's GDP was between 30 and 50% of its pre-collapse output.
-Virtually all the former Soviet republics were able to turn their economies around and increase GDP to multiple times what it was under the USSR.